Python Institute PCEP-30-02 Exam Dumps

 Correct Answer: D

-The code snippet that you have sent is trying to print the combined length of two lists, ''collection'' and ''duplicate''.
+The code snippet that you have sent is using the count method to count the number of occurrences of a value in a list.
 The code is as follows:

-The expected output of the code is nothing, because the code raises an exception and terminates.
-Therefore, the correct answer is D. The code raises an exception and outputs nothing.
+The expected output of the code is 1, because the code prints the number of occurrences of 1 in the list.
+Therefore, the correct answer is D. 1.

 Question No. 2